 The Council has had regard to a wide variety of information and evidence relating to sentencing and its equalities impact.
-It is expected and intended that the draft guideline for dangerous dog offences will help to promote equality of opportunity and will reduce the potential for discrimination as it is designed to promote greater consistency in sentencing.
-Following its implementation, the Council will monitor the impact of the guideline.
+It is expected and intended that the draft guideline on burglary will help to promote equality of opportunity and will reduce the potential for discrimination as it is designed to promote greater consistency in sentencing.
+Following its implementation the Council will monitor the impact of the guideline.

-Name (must be grade 5 or above): Michelle Crotty
+Name (must be grade 5 or above): Rosalind Campion